 Located on East Clay on the side of Washington Federal Bank.

-Located on the Chewelah Performing and Cultural Arts building at 405 N 3rd St E.
+Chewelah Center for the Arts 405 N 3rd St E.

 Traditional Tribal Gaming

 This beautiful mural features tribal gaming and a portrayal of tribal culture and lifeways that remain protected and preserved by the Spokane Tribe.
 Traditional stick games, horse races, dances and songs, gathering with family and friends are all important to the Spokane Tribal culture and traditions.
 Learn more about the mural and artists here.

 Located in the Mistequa Café at the Chewelah Casino at 2555 Smith Road off of 395